minshi123/gitlab/doc/user/project/issues/design_management.md

 ## Viewing designs

 Images on the Design Management page can be enlarged by clicking on them.
+You can navigate through designs clicking on navigation buttons in the top right corner or with <kbd>Left</kbd>/<kbd>Right</kbd> keyboard buttons.

 The number of comments on a design — if any — is listed to the right of the design filename.
 Clicking on this number enlarges the design